 single, double, or triple panel depending on the information you may place one panel facing the trail (B), place two panels on opposite sides of the post (A/C), or place three panels on the face and on either side (A/B/C).

-trail scenario 1: on-street connections

 The following examples illustrate the types of signs and messages to consider when off-street trail segments are connected via an on-street route.